-Contact your doctor or the hospital straight away if:
+Contact the hospital straight away on the contact number you’ve been given if:

-you suddenly feel unwell even with a normal temperature.
+you suddenly feel unwell, even with a normal temperature

-Bruising or bleeding
+Bruising and bleeding

-Procarbazine can reduce the number of red blood cells, which carry oxygen around the body.
-A low red blood cell count is called anaemia.
-You may become anaemic while having treatment with procarbazine.
-This may make you feel tired and breathless.
-Tell your doctor or nurse if you have these symptoms.
-You may need to have a blood transfusion if the number of red blood cells becomes too low.
+Procarbazine can reduce the number of red blood cells in your blood.
+These cells carry oxygen around the body.
+If the number of red blood cells is low, you may be tired and breathless.
+Tell your doctor or nurse if you feel like this.
+If you are very anaemic, you may need a drip to give you extra red blood cells (blood transfusion).

-Feeling tired is a common side effect of chemotherapy, especially towards the end of treatment and for some weeks after it’s over.
-It’s important to try to pace yourself and get as much rest as you need.
-Try to balance this with some gentle exercise, such as short walks, which will help.
-If tiredness is making you feel sleepy, don’t drive or operate machinery.
+Feeling very tired is a common side effect.
+It’s often worse towards the end of treatment and for some weeks after it’s over.
+Try to pace yourself and get as much rest as you need.
+It helps to balance this with some gentle exercise, such as short walks.
+If you feel sleepy, don’t drive or operate machinery.

 Loss of appetite

-Less common side effects
+Less common side effects of procarbazine

 Back to top